-A home’s entryway is an essential part of the house, and one that sees high foot traffic, from guests and family alike.
+A home’s entryway is an essential part of the house, and one that sees high traffic.
 Investing in quality pieces, and mixing in personal touches is key to defining this space.

 But wait.
 There’s more…a sneak peek into another Essex Fells project, with more to come.

 The home pictured below is an English brick manor flanked by trees with a spacious backyard perfect for families.
 The interior features gorgeous oak floors and natural woodwork throughout, both of which lend warmth to this classic residence.
 Vintage crewel fabric wing chairs pull up next to an Oly resin cocktail table, my signature look of design that’s rooted in classics with updated clean lines mixed in.

 In order to highlight classic details and clean lines, focus on these simple design rules:

 The rule of “more is more is more” doesn’t apply to coffee-table styling.
 Start by placing everything you want to showcase on the table, then edit the list down to only your most cherished items.
 As Marie Kondo says, “only keep what brings you joy.”
 Once you are down to your best stuff, don’t add to it lightly.
 Buy the best quality you can afford.

 2. Remix accessories from time to time.

 Swap out items you’ve had in another room onto your coffee table to keep things feeling fresh.